kyla100/AboutMe-1/README.md

 ### Development Intern, WaterValley Capital Management, April - September 2021
 WaterValley is a quant hedge fund in HongKong.
 Trading future contracts and calculating trends in securities markets demands sophisticated algorithms and AI.
 As an intern on their small exceptional research team, I learned tremendously and was able to accomplish a lot -
-  * Performed data preparation and analyses
+  * Processed / aggregated China futures tick data
-  * Performed backtesting to optimize trading algorithms
+  * Applied the data into CTA backtest framework
-  * Implemented new strategies in python which optimizes the future contracts backtested with history data
+  * Tuned the parameters and alogrithms to optimize the quality of backtest performance
   * Recommendation letter available upon request from the CEO http://t.ly/6Od5

 ### Technology Instructor, ITeach-ILearn & CFAP Youth Council, May 2020 to Present